Lorene Zarou-Zouzounis: Biography

 Zarou-Zouzounis had her first poem published in a CCSF anthology, followed by her big debut, of three poems published in a SFSU anthology in 1990.
 First publication is a self-published poetry chap book in 1987, titled Inquire Within.

-Zarou-Zouzounis has performed hundreds of readings in the San Francisco Bay Area and in other parts of the U.S., beginning in the late 1980's at Small Press Traffic Book Store with her friend and mentor, Lebanese poet, novelist, artist, Etel Adnan.
+Zarou-Zouzounis has performed hundreds of readings in the San Francisco Bay Area and in other parts of the U.S., beginning in the late 1980's at Small Press Traffic Book Store with her late friend and mentor, poet, novelist, artist, Etel Adnan.